donceykong/cpp-learning-with-opencv/README.md

 ## Testing the OpenCV library

+All source files mentioned below are included in this repository, so recreating them is not necessary.
+Building the Makefile and compiling will still need to be done.

 <details><summary><b>Using OpenCV to view webcam feed</b></summary>

 This will be our first time testing the installed OpenCV library using C++.
 We can begin by making an example script to open a webcam on our computers.